angr/angr-doc/paths.md

 			print "... condition is:", a.condition.ast
 			if a.fallback is not None:
-			print "... alternate write in case of condition fail:", a.fallback.ast elif a.region == 'reg':
+			print "... alternate write in case of condition fail:", a.fallback.ast elif a.type == 'reg':
-		print 'Register write to registerfile offset', a.offset.ast elif a.region == 'tmp':
+		print 'Register write to registerfile offset', a.offset elif a.type == 'tmp':
-		print 'Tmp write to tmp', a.tmp.ast
+		print 'Tmp write to tmp', a.tmp
 ```